Capital city: Dhaka

 Bangladesh’s economy has been steadily growing at an average of 6% since the year 2005.
 More than half of the GDP, almost 55% in 2020, comes from the services sector and while agriculture provides 12.6% to the GDP it has employed almost half of the population, albeit on a downward trend (37.5% in 2020) with rice being the main product.
 The industrial sector employs 21% of the population currently and contributes 29% to the GDP as of 2020, relies mainly on the production and export of garments, which makes up more than 80% of total exports.
 The garment industry and the remittances from overseas citizens accounts for Bangladesh’s rising foreign exchange reserves.

 Bangladesh has signed the Preferential Tariff Arrangement-Group of Eight Developing Countries, half of which are Commonwealth member countries and the Asia-Pacific Trade Agreement which includes Commonwealth members India and Sri Lanka.
+The nation is also the signatory of the Asia Pacific Trade Agreement (APTA), the Global System of Trade Preferences among Developing Countries (GSTP), the Protocol on Trade Negotiations, the South Asian Free Trade Arrangement (SAFTA) and the South Asian Preferential Trade Arrangement (SAPTA).

 Bangladesh’s stable and high growth rate average of 6% showcases the strength of its economy and competitive position in the global value chain.
 It has a low-cost labour force, and its geographic locations lends to its attraction for investment as it can serve as a gateway to other countries of the Asia-Pacific.
 However due to its reliance on the textile industry and raw agricultural products, it has an enormous potential and need for commodity and sector diversification.

 The government is actively encouraging investment in the agri-business sector, specifically investment in farming machinery, post-harvest infrastructure and food processing of vegetable oils, rice, sugarcane, and spices.
-Bangladesh produces electronics and electrical equipment mostly for domestic use but only produces 11% of local demand thus presents a huge import substitution opportunity.
+Bangladesh produces electronics and electrical equipment mostly for domestic use but only produces 11% of local demand which presents a huge import substitution opportunity.
 Regarding the energy sector, currently only 2.5% of electricity produced is renewable and as the population becomes more urbanized, the need for more energy will increase considerably.
 Therefore, investment is required for the construction of renewable energy generating facilities.
 Other sectors lucrative for foreign investment opportunities include (but not limited to) tourism, ceramics, leather, plastic, and ship building.

 Bangladesh provides 100% tax exemption on income and capital gain for projects under Public Private Partnership for 10 years, and on software development, information technology enabled service and Nationwide Telecommunications Transmission Network.
 The state also offers accelerated depreciation for machinery and plants, exemption of custom duties on capital machinery imports and import duties on raw material used for producing export goods.
 100% ownership of businesses is allowed for foreign investors.